lighthousemontessori/lighthousemontessori.github.io/head_of_school_position.md

 ---
-title: Head of School Search
+title: Head of School Position
+css: full-page
 ---

 Lighthouse Montessori is looking for a new Head of School to replace it’s founder, who is moving on to pursue a career coaching parents.
 At 5 years old, our school is healthy and stable.
 We have 100% enrollment every year, $60K in the bank, and a trusting, involved parent community.